-The primary objective of South Dade Technical College and Miami-Dade County Public Schools is to develop each student's potential for learning and to foster positive interpersonal relationships; thus, it is necessary that the school environment be free from disruptions that interfere with teaching and learning activities.
+The primary objective of South Dade Technical College and Miami-Dade County Public Schools is to develop each student's potential for learning and to foster positive interpersonal relationships; thus, the school environment must be free from disruptions that interfere with teaching and learning activities.
 A Post-Secondary Student Code of Conduct has been developed by the school district to ensure that students have an environment conducive to learning.